cloudstead/cloudos/docs/cloudos.md

 * For `email/init.json`:
       * In the `smtp_relay` section set `username` and `password` to your SendGrid username and password.

-* Copy the wildcard SSL certificate/key into the `my_init_files/certs` directory
+* Copy the SSL certificate and key into the `my_init_files/certs/cloudos` directory.
+Name the private key file `ssl-https.key` and the public certificate file `ssl-https.pem`
-  * `ssl-https.key` and `ssl-https.pem` are the wildcard certificates for \*.yourdomain.com, these get installed on your new CloudOs instance.
+  * These should be wildcard certificates for the `hostname`.`parent_domain` (from `cloudos/base.json`).
+They will be installed on your new CloudOs instance to enable SSL over all HTTP connections.
   * You can use self-signed cerificates if you're willing to put up with warnings and add exceptions, or you can get buy a real SSL wildcard certificate from any number of reputable vendors.

 ## Prepare a new VirtualBox instance